-Calls for Proposals, Papers, and Submissions
+Calls for Proposals, Papers, Submissions, Entries, and Volunteers

 SECAC posts academic and studio calls of potential interest to our members.
 To add a call, please forward a description in a Word document without special graphics to SECAC administrator Christine Tate at email@example.com

 Ceramics Exhibition Opportunity: Berry College Moon Gallery (9/25/20)

 Call for Proposals: 1708 Gallery InLight

 SCROLL DOWN FOR DETAILS

 Exhibition opportunity: Berry College Moon Gallery Juried Exhibition utility

 The Moon Gallery is pleased to announce a juried exhibition of functional ceramics, utility, from 12 October-10 November.

 Artists from across the United States are invited to submit work in clay that is designed for a practical use.